lter/deims-knz-custom/README.md

 will require you to install two additional modules, the 'views_slideshow' and the 'flexslider_views_slideshow'.

+### Migration Overview ###
+At least three sources.
+One is the EMLs (about 100).
+Second, the KNZMETA database, and specifically, 5 tables with content about personnel, pageContents (stories, static HTML), newsItems-newsTicker, relatedProjects.
+Third is the EndNote publications.

+FILES, IMAGES?
 ###  For the custom migrations to work ###
 This applies to the DEIMS D6 migration and customizations.
 You need to have a _settings.local.php_ file in the same place you have the _settings.php_ file.